newjersey/navigator.business.nj.gov/content/src/display-content/onboarding/owning/date-of-formation.md

 ## Business Formation

-When did you register your business?
+When did you form your business (this would be the day you got your `Entity ID|entity-id`)?